MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-setup-purchasers.md

 ---
-title: Set Up Purchasers and Assign Purchasers to Vendors (contains video) | Microsoft Docs
+title: Set Up Purchasers and Assign Purchasers to Vendors (contains video)
-description: If several purchasers, or purchasing agents, work at your company, you can organise them for statistical analysis.
+description: 'If several purchasers, or purchasing agents, work at your company, you can organise them for statistical analysis.'
-services: project-madeira
-documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual